Search

 Next Board Meeting

-The next meeting is a Regular Board Meeting and Public Hearing.
+The next meeting is a Regular Board Meeting.
 The District holds Board Meetings on the second Thursday of each month.
 The meeting will be held at the District’s office at 1124 Regal Row, Austin, TX 78748.

 What's New at the District